 The body's response to an infection can cause sepsis, a potentially life-threatening condition that affects about 1.7 million American adults.
 Sepsis is a complex syndrome that is difficult to identify early, as symptoms such as fever and low blood pressure overlap with other common illnesses.
 The infection is linked to more than 250,000 deaths annually.

 “For clinicians, making a sepsis diagnosis can be very difficult, as the symptoms overlap with many other common illnesses.
-If we can identify patients more quickly and more accurately, we can administer the right treatments early and increase the chances of a positive outcome,” said Dr. Donna Wolk, division director, Molecular and Microbial Diagnostics and Development at Geisinger.
+If we can identify patients more quickly and more accurately in the future, we can administer the right treatments early and increase the chances of a positive outcome,” said Dr. Donna Wolk, division director, Molecular and Microbial Diagnostics and Development at Geisinger.

 The team used IBM Watson Studio open source tools to build a predictive model that would ingest clinical data from thousands of de-identified sepsis patients spanning a decade.
 Then they used all the data to build another model to predict patient mortality during the hospitalization period or during the 90 days following their hospital stay.
 The model helped researchers identify clinical biomarkers associated with higher rates of mortality from sepsis by predicting death or survival of patients in the test data.

-“Our experience using machine learning and data science has been very positive, and we see huge potential to continue its use in the medical field,” said Dr. Vida Abedi, Geisinger staff scientist, Department of Molecular and Functional Genomics.
-“We are well on our way to breaking new ground in clinical care for sepsis and achieving more positive outcomes for our patients.”
+“Our experience using machine learning and data science has been very positive, and we see huge potential to use it in the medical field in future,” said Dr. Vida Abedi, Geisinger staff scientist, Department of Molecular and Functional Genomics.
+“We are planning to break new ground in laboratory and clinical care for sepsis and achieving more positive outcomes for our patients.”

 The project revealed descriptive and clinical features such as age, prior cancer diagnosis, decreased blood pressure, number of hospital transfers, and time spent on vasopressor medicines, and even the type of pathogen, all key factors linked to sepsis deaths.